ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om3.md

 This section describes how to modify {{ model }} configuration.<br>
 The modifications discussed in this section can change the way {{ model }} is run by _payu_, or how its specific [model components] are configured and coupled together.

-The `config.yaml` file located in the _control_ directory is the _Master Configuration_ file, which controls the general model configuration.
+The `config.yaml` file located in the _control_ directory is the _payu_ configuration, which controls the configuration of the experimenter manager.
 It contains several parts, some of which it is more likely will need modification, and others which are rarely changed without having a deep understanding of how the model is configured.

 To find out more about configuration settings for the `config.yaml` file, refer to [how to configure your experiment with payu](https://payu.readthedocs.io/en/latest/config.html).